-Besides this you may even be clueless about how to decide on the protocol that needs to be followed as to what the employee has done.
+Besides this, you may even clueless about how to decide on the protocol that needs to follow as to what the employee has done.
 But if you take all of this on yourself thinking that you are better off not taking help from a senior or a mentor because it is your job to know, then that can make things worse.

 3. Consulting a sample memo or form:

-You can choose to check with a disciplinary action memo sample if you are confused about what to write.
-Looking at some sample disciplinary action memo is nothing to be ashamed of if you are at a loss for words.
-It is always better to be sure than making a mistake in over confidence.
+You can choose to check with a disciplinary action memo sample if you confuse about what to write.
+Looking at some sample disciplinary action memo is nothing to ashamed of if you are at a loss for words.
+It is always better to be sure than making a mistake in overconfidence.
 There are plenty of formats available on the internet to take help from.

-Moreover, company booklets have all information in details on how to draft a statement on every possible occasion.
+Moreover, company booklets have all the information in detail on how to draft a statement on every possible occasion.
 All the same, comparing your memo with samples lowers the risk of making mistakes.

-So it is better to refer to the ways mentioned in formatted samples than to get your mistakes pointed out by higher officials.
+So it is better to refer to the ways mention in formatted samples than to get your mistakes to point out by higher officials.

 4. Writing about performance issues:

-Employees are usually punished on disciplinary memos due to their lack of performance.
+Employees usually punished for disciplinary memos due to their lack of performance.
 So try to include why the employers think that the concerned employees should have to face this.
 Make a note of the mistakes he/she has made over time to attract the negative attention of the higher up.

 If it is because of performance related issues then point out where he/she has gone wrong too many times to be excused any longer.
-Normally a memo is not issued until the warnings are ignored by the employee for too long.
+Normally a memo does not issue until the warnings are ignored by the employee for too long.

 5. Writing about behavioral issues:

-Not having a good behavior at work is bound to get employees in the bad books.
+Not having good behavior at work is bound to get employees in bad books.
 No company wants to spoil its reputation by hiring employees who cannot behave themselves.

 So another reason why employee disciplinary memo is necessary is because of behavioral reasons.
-Employees who are out of line or misbehave with their colleagues are often told upon and they have to face the music.
+Employees who are out of line or misbehave with their colleagues are often said and they’ve to face the music.